REVIEW: “The Plague” (2025)

 “Roofman” is based on the real-life story of Jeffrey Manchester, a former U.S. Army Reserve officer turned small-time robber.
 Manchester committed as many as 60 robberies, mostly McDonald’s restaurants.
 He was finally caught in North Carolina and sentenced to 45 years in prison.
 But he would eventually escape, making his way to Charlotte where he secretly lived inside of a Toys “R” Us store.
 He hid there for months, unknown by the employees, living on baby food and candy.

 Manchester’s story seems too ridiculous to be true making it prime material for a big screen adaptation.
 “Roofman” is directed by Derek Cianfrance who works from a script he co-wrote with Kirt Gunn.
-Channing Tatum plays Jeffrey Lancaster who we first meet as he’s successfully robbing a local McDonald’s.
+Channing Tatum plays Jeffrey Manchester who we first meet as he’s successfully robbing a local McDonald’s.
 While in the service, Jeffrey was a unique soldier known for catching details, recognizing systems, and memorizing routines.
 Those particular set of skills have made him a successful robber but they haven’t helped him at home.

 Image Courtesy of Paramount Pictures